United Nations Department of Political and Peacebuilding Affairs: Staffing

-On 28 March 2018, UN Secretary-General António Guterres announced the appointment of Rosemary DiCarlo of the United States, President of the National Committee on American Foreign Policy and Senior Fellow at the Jackson Institute for Global Affairs, Yale University, as Under-Secretary-General for Political Affairs.
-Ms. DiCarlo succeeded Jeffrey D. Feltman of the United States, who completed his assignment on 31 March 2018.
+On 28 March 2018, UN secretary-general António Guterres announced the appointment of Rosemary DiCarlo of the United States, President of the National Committee on American Foreign Policy and Senior Fellow at the Jackson Institute for Global Affairs, Yale University, as Under-Secretary-General for Political Affairs.
+DiCarlo succeeded Jeffrey D. Feltman of the United States, who completed his assignment on 31 March 2018.

-Former Under-Secretaries-General
+Former under-secretaries-general

-This table lists the former Under-Secretaries-General (USGs) who served:
+This table lists the former under-secretaries-general (USGs) who served: